smorad/um_cisc_7026/lecture_9_autoencoders.typ

 #sslide[
   #cimage("figures/lecture_9/vae_gen_faces.png", height: 70%) #pause

-  These pictures were created by an autoencoder #pause
+  These pictures were created by a *variational* autoencoder #pause

   But these people do not exist!
 ]